svenkreiss/html5validator/vnujar/README.md

 When used from the command line as described in this section, the `vnu.jar` executable provides the following options:

+#### --asciiquotes

+    Specifies whether ASCII quotation marks are substituted for Unicode smart quotation marks in messages.

+    default: "no"

+    possible values: "yes" or "no"

 #### --errors-only

     Specifies that only error-level messages and non-document-error messages are reported (so that warnings and info messages are not reported).

     default: [unset; all message reported, including warnings & info messages]

+#### --exit-zero-always

+    Makes the checker exit zero even if errors are reported for any documents.

+    default: [unset; checker exits 1 if errors are reported for any documents]

 #### --format _format_